bevyengine/rfcs/rfcs/one-shot-call-backs.md

 This proposal's functionality depends on:

 1. Per-entity events: [PR](https://github.com/bevyengine/bevy/pull/2116), [perf improvements](https://github.com/bevyengine/bevy/pull/2073)
+2. Implementing a command chaining API.
-2. One-shot systems stored as commands: [issue](https://github.com/bevyengine/bevy/issues/2192), [PR](https://github.com/bevyengine/bevy/pull/2234).
-We would likely need a follow-up PR to improve
+3. \[Optional\] One-shot systems stored as commands: [issue](https://github.com/bevyengine/bevy/issues/2192), [PR](https://github.com/bevyengine/bevy/pull/2234).

 In addition, we should aim to solve the **UI loop problem** as part of this proposal.

+### Command chaining

+TODO: explain exactly how this API should work.

+### UI loop

 TODO: discuss UI loop problem, and propose substage solution.

 ## Drawbacks

 1. Callbacks have arbitrary power.
 If not carefully managed, this could create terrible spaghetti.
-2. Callbacks operate in sequence.
-This is pro
+2. Callbacks, like other commands, operate sequentially.
+This is problematic for high performance applications.
-3. There are several equivalent ways to achieve the same outcome; the choice of which is mostly dictated by ergonomics and subtle (and typically irrelevant) perf considerations.
+3. There are several equivalent ways to achieve the same outcome.
+This choice is mostly dictated by ergonomics and subtle (but typically irrelevant) perf considerations.
 4. Serialization of callback components is likely to be challenging.
 5. A looping UI-specific substage will reduce parallelism, and force opinions on end-user code.
 6. Looping stages expose weaknesses in the `State` dataflow model: a state's run criteria might have returned `No` by the time the UI is ready to switch.